617-coop/617-coop.github.io/README.md

 1.3 Investing and Working Partners

-Persons can become members of the LLC by investing money or by performing active labor or both.
+Persons can become members of the organization by investing money or by performing active labor or both.
 People or organizations that have made investments in the LLC shall be called hereafter “investing partners.”
 Those who perform labor shall be called hereafter “working partners.”
 Members of the general, department, section, and unit circles, and any circles below unit circles shall be working partners.
 A natural person can be both a working partner and an investing partner.
 A legal person, for example, another LLC, S corporation, or C corporation, can be an investing partner but not a working partner.

 [The decision to have “working partners” or “employees” has tax and other implications that require legal advice.
 The intention is that everyone be able to participate in decision making on an equivalent basis.
 The term “partner” is not intended to infer greater authority nor “employee” less authority.]

+ARTICLE 2

-ARTICLE 2  TOP CIRCLE
+TOP CIRCLE
-[Top Circle is the generic term for the highest governing level of the organization.
-It retains the circular process connotations and links to the primary sociocratic theory.
-Organizations may wish to adopt other terms to reflect their culture and environment.]

 2.1  Composition and Number

-The top circle shall consist of no less than six (6) nor more than twelve (12) members, as such number may be established from time to time by resolution of the top circle.
+The top circle shall consist of no less than three (3) nor more than nine (9) members, as such number may be established from time to time by resolution of the top circle.
 This number shall include:

 (a) external experts,

-(b) the CEO of the LLC, and
+(b) the CEO of the organization, and

-(c) one or more representatives of the general circle of the LLC.
+(c) one or more representatives of the general circle of the organization.

 2.2 External Experts

-[The importance of the title “board of directors” varies amongst legal jurisdictions and not all organizations are required to have a board.
-When a board is required, there may also be a requirement that it be composed entirely of persons from outside the organization, the external experts.
-If that is the case, the following clause can be used: “The top circle shall totally encompass all the duties of the board of directors.
-Every meeting of the top circle shall be considered a meeting also of the board of directors.
-The board of directors shall not meet separately from the top circle.”
-If a board is required by law, it may also be necessary to have a separate article defining the board and its responsibilities.
-If so, it can be modeled after the clauses used for the top circle.]

 The external experts, chosen from outside the organization, shall represent each of the following roles:

-(a) A person with expertise in financial matters relating to the business of the LLC.
+(a) A person with expertise in financial matters relating to the business of the organization.

 (b) A person with expertise in the area of human resource management, small business management, or other management specialties.